Cauliflowers were on sale and you’ve brought home one head too many. Now, you need to know how long does cauliflower last.

 - Prep the cauliflower(s).
 Trim off the leaves, and cut the head into florets.
 Wash them thoroughly.
 If you’re worried about insects, check out the tip below.

 - Blanching.
 Bring a pot of water to a boil and blanch the florets for 3 minutes.
 The Michigan State University Extension suggests blanching in water with 4 teaspoons of salt added per 1 gallon of water (MSU).
 Still, many people blanch with no salt and are happy about it.
 Test both options if needed.
-You can read more about the process in our blanching FAQ.

 - Cool and drain the florets.
 After blanching, transfer the florets into cold water and leave there for a couple of minutes, to stop the cooking process.
 Drain the water and pat the pieces dry.